cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 ## Build the Sandbox

-This section introduces how to set up the Docker container in which the source code of the latest Cloudberry Database (released in [Cloudberry Database Release Page](https://github.com/cloudberrydb/cloudberrydb/releases)) will be compiled.
-In this CentOS 7.9 Docker container, a single-node cluster will be initialized with one coordinator and two segments.
+This section introduces two methods to set up the Docker container.
+The container will host a CBDB single-node cluster intialized with one coordinator and three primary and mirror segments.
 Both x86 and ARM CPUs (including Apple chips) are supported.

+- Method 1 - Compile with the source code of the latest Cloudberry Database (released in [Cloudberry Database Release Page](https://github.com/cloudberrydb/cloudberrydb/releases)).
+The base OS will use CentOS 7.9 Docker container.
+- Method 2 - Compile with the latest Cloudberry Database [main](https://github.com/cloudberrydb/cloudberrydb/tree/main) branch.
+The base OS will use Rocky Linux 9 Docker container.

 Build steps: